edburns/blog-jekyll/_posts/2026-02-13-javaland-2026-picks.md

 [Program link](https://meine.doag.org/events/javaland/2026/agenda/#agendaId.6880)

 Ingo Eichhorst's provocatively titled talk about modern software architecture in the age of AI looks fascinating.
-The metaphor alone is worth attending for, but I expect the content will deliver substantive insights into how AI is changing our approach to architecture.
+The metaphor alone is worth attending for, but I expect the content will deliver substantive insights into how AI is changing our approach to architecture. eb: I'm very curious to see how well what the author says about the extent of hallucinations holds up.
+As was documented in this [famous](https://x.com/mattshumer_/status/2021256989876109403) (and [famous for being famous](https://minutes.substack.com/p/tool-shaped-objects)) essay, and as confirmed in my own lived experience, hallucinations are much less of a problem in models since Claude Sonnet 4.5.

 #### 15:00 - 15:40 Sanssouci - Reset fürs Lernen – Warum KI uns zwingt, Weiterbildung neu zu erfinden